You can learn about the terms used in these questions and answers from our glossary.

 Teamwork is a huge component of the peregrines’ parentings skills.
 They will strengthen their pair bond further by chasing off threats and will hunt co-operatively by one disturbing prey while the other chases it for the kill.
 They also strengthen their bonds with courtship flights where both fly high in the air and appear to play together with acrobatic flight manoeuvres.

-Mating appears to happen most often on the tower roof (or at least, that’s when we hear them!).
+Mating appears to happen most often on the tower roof (or at least, that’s when we hear and see them!).
 The female will perch in a convenient place, bow low and call to the male who will land carefully on her back with talons and toes curled inward.
 She will raise her tail while he lowers his so that their cloacas touch and sperm transferred.
 Copulation only lasts a few seconds, but they mate frequently and are noisy doing it.
 Peregrines mate for life but will find another mate if their current one dies.

 Sadly, the mortality rate for juveniles in their first year is as high as 60% with accidents while learning flying skills a major contributor.
 Survival improves with each year of life thereafter, with a general six-year life expectancy for peregrines in the wild.
 There are exceptions of course, with Diamond and Xavier being prime examples, and wild falcons can live up to 19 years.